hiibolt/niu-metis-documentation/src/chapter_2_1.md

 $ ./hello_world
 ```

-The calculation should take 22 seconds, after which we should see our results!
+The calculation should take [23 seconds](https://github.com/hiibolt/niu-metis-documentation/blob/main/projects/cpp/cpp_on_metis/time_no_pbs), after which we should see our results!
+However, it will run faster on the compute nodes, and you can allocate more resources.
+It will run *exponentially faster* when employing CUDA or OpenMPI, which we will touch on in the next chapter!

 ## Getting Started with PBS
 We are not currently making full use of Metis with this current setup.
 What we just ran our code on is called the **login node**, which has nowhere near the amount of computational power that is available to the **compute nodes**, which are where computationally intensive or time-consuming programs should be run.